News

 Vitamin D3 and D2

-Vitamin D3 which comes from plant sources and vitamin D2 is also vegan but it's quite poorly absorbed, so you really want to look for sources of vitamin D3 and you get two measurements of vitamin D3, it's either as IU or micrograms and so for a baby you're looking at 3 or 400 IU per day, for an adult about a thousand IU per day.
+Vitamin D3 comes from plant sources and vitamin D2 is also vegan but it's quite poorly absorbed, so you really want to look for sources of vitamin D3 and you get two measurements of vitamin D3, it's either as IU or micrograms and so for a baby you're looking at 3 or 400 IU per day, for an adult about a thousand IU per day.

 If my children got an upset tummy or we're going on a long-haul flight to kind of places where sanitation is perhaps not quite so good or they're just a little bit stressed, you know actually I'll be giving them a probiotic and I think it's a good thing for children.

-If you had a baby that's had antibiotics or you're unable to breastfeed for any reason, it's really good for to look for an infant probiotic and bio cult do one.
+If you had a baby that's had antibiotics or you're unable to breastfeed for any reason, it's really good to look for an infant probiotic and bio cult do one.

-There's loads of good infant probiotics available out there.
+There are loads of good infant probiotics available out there.

-- Is there any danger in taking multivitamins typically not vitamin D ?
+Is there any danger in taking multivitamins typically not vitamin D?

 You would have to exceed, it depends on the age of the person.